xXBricksquadXx/node-starter/README.md

 2. `clone` your new repo from your GitHub to your local computer
 3. `cd` into the `clone`d repo and enter: `npm i`.
 4. `mkdir dist; touch dist/main.js`
+5. In one terminal instance, run `npm run webpback`.
+In another terminal instance (in the same directory), run `npm start`

 ## Node Starter